Dropping out: Attrition

 Students that drop out of high-school are generally those that struggle to engage behaviorally and/or academically.
 However, it is not entirely clear whether different types of contextual or self-system variables affect students' engagement or contribute to their decision to drop out.
 According to data collected by the national education longitudinal study of 1988, Rumberger found that students with moderate to high absenteeism, behavior problems and having no school or outside activities were highly predictive of dropping out.

 Prevention

 Family dynamics

 Impact of parent's education level on student's success rate, 5 years after university enrollment, Portugal, 2021.

-Under the pact of educational inclusion at the secondary level, how families organize themselves internally to produce well-being is an unavoidable topic for countries to address when seeking to broaden the effective opportunities of access to, retention in and graduation from the secondary education.
+Under the pact of educational inclusion at the secondary level, how families organize themselves internally to produce well-being is an unavoidable topic for countries to address when seeking to broaden the effective opportunities of access to, retention in and graduation from secondary education.
 Therefore, the construction of a new policy, the adolescent and the young person at school, is an acknowledgement of what is happening in reality and shapes a mutually beneficial alliance between the state and families to generate dynamics where young people can become exclusive recipients of care – at least until completion of their secondary schooling.